Suboxone Clinics in Ada County, ID

 Services provided:

-• Outpatient detox services, outpatient rehabilitation and outpatient methadone/buprenorphine or naltrexone treatment
+• Outpatient detox services, regular outpatient treatment and intensive outpatient treatment program

 Veterans Affairs Medical Center Substance Abuse Treatment Programs